pkmn/dmg/PARSER.md

 - `ATTACKER_MOVE`: optional, must be enclosed in square brackets, the attacking move.
 - `DEFENDER_BOOST`: optional, can range from -6 to +6 and boosts the stat used to defend against the attack.
+- `DEFENDER_LEVEL`: optional, can range from 1 to 100, defaults to 100.
 - `DEFENDER_EVS`: optional, can range from 0-252 and can of the form `<N> HP / <N> Def` or `<N> HP / <N> SpD` (not case-sensitive).
 A '+' or '-' may be included after the number of Def or SpD EVs to indicate nature.